 Calculations done by authors based on Regional Property Transfer Tax Data from https://catalogue.data.gov.bc.ca/dataset/property-transfer-tax-data-2017.

-Although there is no official breakdown of the land transfer tax revenues from different types of property in British Columbia, we estimate, based on average residential sales prices and the number of residential sales, that 90 percent of the land transfer tax revenues in 2017 were derived from residential property sales, with the remainder from the sale of commercial, industrial, and agricultural properties.
-This means that the land transfer tax in British Columbia is overwhelmingly a tax on residential sales.
+Although there is no official breakdown of the land transfer tax revenues from different types of property in British Columbia, we estimate, based on average residential sales prices and the number of residential sales, that 90 percent of the land transfer tax revenues in 2017 were derived from residential property sales.
+In 2017, residential property transfers in BC represented 96 percent of all real estate transactions.
+Only four percent of transactions in BC involved commercial, industrial, or agricultural properties.
+Thus, the land transfer tax in British Columbia is overwhelmingly a tax on residential sales.

 2.2 Land Transfer Taxes in Australia

-While land transfer taxes are an important source of revenue for Canadian provinces, as seen in British Columbia and Ontario, subnational governments outside of Canada use land transfer taxes as more than just a supplementary tax to the property tax.
-In Australia, all states have progressive land transfer tax rate schedules, with the top marginal tax rates varying from 4.5 percent in Tasmania to 7.0 percent in New South Wales.
+While land transfer taxes are a significant source of revenue for Canadian provinces, especially in British Columbia and Ontario, subnational governments in other countries are more reliant on land transfer taxes.
+A good example is Australia where all of the states have progressive land transfer tax rate schedules, with the top marginal tax rates varying from 4.5 percent in Tasmania to 7.0 percent in New South Wales.
 The state governments in Australia, unlike Canadian provinces, are not able to levy personal or corporate income taxes or general sales taxes, and as a consequence, land transfer tax revenues are a very important source of state tax revenues.
 Figure 5 shows that land transfer tax revenues as a percentage of state tax revenues range from 17.6 percent in Tasmania to 30.6 percent in New South Wales.

 Figure 5 Land Transfer Tax Revenues as a Percentage of the